Screamers: The Hunting: Plot

 The group enters a power relay station Guy knows.
 There, Hannah eventually puts a knife to Guy's throat, thinking that he is a Screamer.
 Sexton then kills her.
 The group proceeds down the corridor while medical officer Schwartz remains momentarily to cover Hannah's corpse.
 A Screamer kills Schwartz.
 Later, more Screamers advance towards the team.
 A masked stranger appears ahead of them and insists that they follow him to safety.
 As they run past, he fires an electromagnetic weapon at the pursuing screamers which deactivates them.

 Safe inside his laboratory, the stranger introduces himself as Eugene Orsow.
 According to Orsow, there are not any fuel cells, and Screamers will converge on their position in some hours.
 The perimeter defense might hold them off.

 Sexton eventually discovers Orsow installing fuel cells to the power grid.
 Orsow admits that he does not want the group to leave Sirius 6B to prevent screamer technology from reaching Earth.
 Sexton wounds him with the electromagnetic weapon, removes Orsow's TAB, and begins to pull out the cells.
 As the perimeter defenses deactivate, Orsow attacks Sexton but is killed.
 Sexton leaves with the cells to join the others.

-Danielli breaches the compound, and an automated self-destruct sequence begins a 3-minute countdown.
-Danielli appears as having been simply wounded, but eventually kills Madden revealing to have been transformed into a human-Screamer hybrid.
-The hybrid eventually attacks Sexton, but is destroyed by Bronte.
-She and Guy leave Sexton and escape the facility as it is self-destructing.
+Danielli, thought to be dead, breaches the compound, and an automated self-destruct sequence begins a 3-minute countdown.
+Danielli reveals that he has been transformed into a screamer-human hybrid, kills Madden, and mortally wounds Sexton before being destroyed by Bronte.
+She and Guy escape the facility as it is self-destructing.

-They return to Medusa and discover that Madden has already gained entry and become a hybrid from Danielli's attack.
-Madden tries to turn Bronte before Guy destroys him using the electromagnetic cannon.
+They return to Medusa and discover that Madden has already gained entry and been transformed into a hybrid from Danielli's attack.
+Madden tries to transform Bronte too before Guy destroys him using the electromagnetic cannon.

 Bronte installs the fuel cells, enabling Medusa to take off as the meteor storm descends.
 The pair enter cryogenic sleep for the two-month return journey to Earth.
 They awaken when the ship arrives in orbit.
-Bronte notices that she is pregnant but farther along than she should be for the allotted time.
-Meanwhile, Guy turns out to be a hybrid.
+Bronte notices that she is pregnant but farther along than she should be for the allotted time and realizes too late that Guy has secretly been a hybrid as he overpowers her.
 Inside Bronte's womb, the fetus raises a hand and protrudes a claw.